welcome to callenharty.com

 Callen Harty is a writer, public speaker, and activist based in Monona, Wisconsin.

 Photo taken for an article in Our Lives Magazine--Photo by Melody Harrison Hanson.
 Used with permission.

 Bio Callen's newest book, Signs of Pride: Wisconsin Towns and Their Claims to Fame, is a look at the how and why of Wisconsin towns' claims to fame.

 Member, Wisconsin Writers Association

 Lifetime Member, Broom Street Theater

 Callen recorded a guest spot on the podcast Unspoken: Conversations with Candace.
 Candace Sanchez hosts the podcast which features conversations with survivors of sex abuse.
 In 2023 she is dedicating the entire season to male survivors.
-The episode will air as a podcast first and then on YouTube, both during Sexual Assault Awareness Month in April.
+The podcast was on audio first and then on YouTube, both during Sexual Assault Awareness Month in April.

 On March 17, Callen was live on Survivor Stories, hosted by Michael Broussard, sharing his story of surviving child sex abuse.
-The interview can be viewed on my Facebook page.
+The interview can be viewed on his Facebook page.

 On March 3, Callen and other founding members of the University of Wisconsin's first campus-wide LGBT group, the Ten Percent Society (now The Pride Society), appeared on a panel with current members of the group discussing the 40th anniversary of the organization.